Title Sequences – The Theory Behind Them and How To Make Your Own

 There’s a heightened sex sequence with full nudity; this is going to be an adult series with themes of sex.

 There is a civilian, a possible protester, being carried away by the police.
 He is outnumbered 6:1.
 Does this suggest that the bad guys will outnumber the main characters, or does this say that the establishment will not protect you?
-From what looks to be the same film roll, we have many white, middle-aged men looking directly at us, the audience, as outsiders.
+From what looks to be the same film roll, many white, middle-aged men look directly at us, the audience, as outsiders.
 Almost as if we are not welcome.
 It proposes the question: who is not welcome?

-If we look at the actual style of the sequence, it’s been processed to look like it was shot on an 8mm camera or very old film stock—a lot of grain, light leaks, and film burns.
-Of course, this is a dated tool so does this suggest that the geographical setting and people who reside there have dated ideologies.
+If we look at the actual style of the sequence, it’s been processed to look like it was shot on an 8mm camera or old film stock—a lot of grain, light leaks, and film burns.
+Of course, this is a dated tool, so does this suggest that the geographical setting and people who reside there have dated ideologies.
 All of this was from just 10 seconds of footage.
 Is some of it a reach for a conclusion?
 Sure.
 However, that’s the point.
 The audience is given respectable media to look at and analyze.

 3D Logo Reveal

-Then in season three, there was a crossover between the two shows, and the 3D logo was changed to represent that.
+Then, in season three, there was a crossover between the two shows, and the 3D logo was changed to represent that.